cheesyminecart/blog-astro-v3/src/pages/about.md

 In addition, I'm developing a custom world for my DND campaign!
 Having been deeply involved in my school's Dungeons and Dragons clubs, I have been able to gain valuable experience in communicating through acting as a DM.
 It has encouraged me to develop my own world.

 Called "Solar Schism", it is the prequel to the "Falling Stars" world, set in the late-22nd century in a Solar System threatening to tear itself apart.
 As the next generation of pioneers, you and your party, coming from disparate backgrounds, all share the same goal - to survive the coming schism between the powers of the Solar System.
 A short post detailing my world and a little bit of background will be put on this website, but I'm still hoping to separate the two.
+I know - it's a bad habit to spend so much time worldbuilding, but hey - this world is my oyster.

 You can see the odd post about it on this blog - but if I do update it, it'll be sporadic.